aehrc/redcap_simple_ontology_provider/README.md

  * `Ontology Category` - This is the internal name for the ontology, and should be unique for the ontology.
  * `Ontology Name` - This is the name that will be presented when choosing the ontology in the online designer.
+ * `Return 'No Results Found'` - This check box is used to indicate that a special value should be returned if no values are returned by a search.
+The purpose of this is to allow the option to be selected and then have an additional field get activated via branching logic to receive additional data.
+It can also be used to fall  back to some default value.
+ * `No Results Label` - The display value for the special value returned if the `return no results found` option is enabled.
+ * `No Results Code` - The value for the special value returned if the `return no results found` option is enabled.
  * `Values Type` - This is used to indicate how the values will be provided.
 The options are:
     * `list` - A list of values, seperated by a new line.
 The value and display will be the same value.
     * `bar` - A list of value|display using a '|' as the seperator.
 Entries are seperated with a new line.